krusynth/billhunt.dev/_posts/2023-01-24-government-sales.md

 I also received a lot of comments and questions on that post. **I don't want to waste your time, and I don't want you to waste mine either**, so below I've suggested a few strategies on how salespeople can be more effective at their jobs with less or *no* cold-calling.

+{:.banner}
 Speaking of not wasting time...
 You may not agree with everything I've stated here - and that's ok!
 I'm definitely overgeneralizing, and moreover your experience will differ from my own experience as a vendor.
-But, and I want to be absolutely clear here - **you don't need to tell me about it.**  Sending a dozen comments on how Very Wrong I Am On The Internet will not make either of our lives any better and is not a good use of time.{:.banner}
+But, and I want to be absolutely clear here - **you don't need to tell me about it.**  Sending a dozen comments on how Very Wrong I Am On The Internet will not make either of our lives any better and is not a good use of time.

 ---